 Adult Education Strategy: Since 2010, DVV International has accompanied the Ministry of Education in Ramallah in the development and implementation of a strategy for adult education.
 After a three-year planning and consultation process, in which numerous relevant experts and decision-makers were involved, in 2013 the strategy was adopted and integrated into the national education strategy, i.e., implemented in annual work plans and budgets for adult education.

-Key partners of DVV International in the Palestinian territories are the Ministry of Education as well as local non-governmental organisations that are supported by training and counselling for the diversification of their offerings in the field of adult education, to develop a broader audience and refocus the courses to the needs of the target group.
+Key partners of DVV International in the Palestinian territories are the Ministry of Education, the university "Dar Al Kalima" in Bethlehem as well as local non-governmental organisations that are supported by training and counselling for the diversification of their offerings in the field of adult education, to develop a broader audience and refocus the courses to the needs of the target group.
 Through workshops, expert panels and advisory bodies, many of the other relevant actors such as universities, labour and social ministries, institutes for teacher training and international organisations are involved in the work and networked.